 When your referring provider recommends that you have an imaging procedure, your provider will do one of the following:

 Once ARA receives your order for imaging services, we will work with your insurance company to obtain pre-authorization for your exam.
+If you need to speak to someone in ARA Authorizations, please call (512) 453-6100 option 4.

 Pre-authorization is the process of getting the prior approval/notification for an imaging exam from your designated insurance provider to ensure your medical coverage for the exam.